mafredri/cdp/README.md

 The main packages are `cdp` and `rpcc`, the former provides the CDP bindings and the latter handles the RPC communication with the debugging target.

 To connect to a debug target, a WebSocket debugger URL is needed.
-For example, if Chrome is running with `--remote-debugging-port=9222` the debugger URL can be found at [localhost:9222/json](http://localhost:9222/json) (see `webSocketDebuggerUrl`).
-This functionality might be provided in the future by either a separate package or a subpackage.
+For example, if Chrome is running with `--remote-debugging-port=9222` the debugger URL can be found at [localhost:9222/json](http://localhost:9222/json).
+The `devtool` package can also be used to query the DevTools JSON API (see example below).

 Here is an example of using `cdp`: